Adjust your current hiring strategy to attract the best cybersecurity talent in a competitive job market.

 There are currently more than 348,000 open security positions, according to CyberSeek.
 By 2022, there will be 1.8 million unfilled positions, according to the Center for Cyber Safety and Education.
 As companies evolve toward digital business and bimodal setups, these skills are becoming more difficult to find and more expensive to hire, particularly in rural areas.

 Companies need to be able to attract this type of talent, or risk being a part of the business strategy.

 “The talent shortage is here and it’s here to stay.
-It’s not going away, so we can either confront it or be left behind and lose our seat at the table,” Mr. Olyaei said.
+It’s not going away, so we can either confront it or be left behind and lose our seat at the table,” says Olyaei.